darron/sysadvent-docker/Article.md

 First - Docker
 --------

 This year's introduction of [Docker](http://www.docker.io) has been huge for sysadmins everywhere.
-Whether or not you already understand what Docker can do for you - let me assure you - it has the potential to change how we think about servers.
+Whether or not you already understand what Docker can do for you - let me assure you - it has the potential to change how we think, work and build services.

 <a href="http:/www.docker.io"><img src="http://github.froese.org/assets/sysadvent-2013/docker.png" align="right" width="150" border="0" /></a>

 At [nonfiction](http://www.nonfiction.ca), we host a large number of web applications for customers.
 Some of those web applications were developed for a specific purpose and because they're often not *business critical*, they don't get a lot of regular updates.
 They don't have the budget or the desire to continue working on them year after year - upgrading as techonology matures.
 As a result, we have a number of pretty old web applications that work pretty well but are not based on current technology.

 From a sysadmin perspective, deploying these old applications can be pretty complicated - the dependancies can be pretty hairy and are downright fickle.
-Because we can't always use [Heroku](https://www.heroku.com/) for the application, we end up having:
+Although we often us [Heroku](https://www.heroku.com/) for many applications, we stil end up having:

 1. Ruby 1.8.x Server
 2. Ruby 1.9.x Server